OAuth Package

 • Explore Config for managing OAuth secrets

-• Check out Prisma for user storage
+• Check out TypeORM or Prisma for user storage